What Does TMS Treatment Maintenance Look Like?

 While over 50% of Salience TMS patients achieve remission and up to 80% of patients experience improved symptoms after TMS therapy, it’s essential to remember that depression is a recurrent illness.
 Some individuals experience a sustained remission of symptoms after TMS lasting a year or more.
 At the same time, some patients may require additional treatments, treatment protocol changes, reintroduction to rTMS, or another full treatment course if a relapse occurs after six months.

-The recurrence of depression symptoms can happen for reasons beyond a person’s control, including genetics, a change in environment, and psychosocial circumstances.
-It’s vital to keep this in mind, and if you begin seeing your symptoms return, Salience will be there to help you address these emergent symptoms.
+The recurrence of depression symptoms can happen for reasons beyond a person’s control, including genetics, environmental change, and psychosocial circumstances.
+It’s vital to keep this in mind, and if you begin seeing your symptoms return, Salience will help you address these emergent symptoms.
 Keep in mind that anyone can have a bad day.
-However, if your depression symptoms return and become consistent, please contact your physician and your Salience Patient Advocate.
-Those closest to you might recognize changes in mood and behavior, helping you identify your symptoms and encourage you to seek help.
+However, if your depression symptoms return and become consistent, please get in touch with your physician and your Salience Patient Advocate.
+Those closest to you might recognize changes in mood and behavior, helping you identify your symptoms and encouraging you to seek help.

 For the 2-4 weeks following treatment completion, you will work closely alongside your treatment team at Salience and your physician to monitor your progress.
-If your provider feels the need for subsequent treatment, we will work together to create a new treatment plan and see how we can improve your symptoms.
+If your provider recommends subsequent treatment, we will work together to create a new treatment plan and see how we can improve your symptoms.